-Washington DC – In a statement released earlier this week by the ACOG, the nation’s leading obstetricians and gynecologists dispelled rumors that the widely believed “five-second rule” applies to newborns.
+WASHINGTON, D.C. – In a statement released earlier this week by the American College of Obstetricians and Gynecologists (ACOG), the nation’s leading obstetricians and gynecologists dispelled rumors that the widely believed “five-second rule” applies to newborns.

 At press time, the ACOG was reportedly locked in heated debate over whether the issue required further study using a randomized control trial.